February 26, 2021

-Saturday, September 21st will be wine club pick-up at the winery.
-This quarter we will have a free hamburger buffet for members and 1 guest, $10 for non-members, and live music by The Fog Pilots, from Union City.
+Saturday, June 6th, 2020 will be Wine Club pick-up day at White Squirrel Winery.
+This quarter we will have a taco bar for Club Members plus 1 guest, $10 for non-members, and live music by Scott Allen Shell, from Union City.

 Mark your calendar for this fun-filled day!